Welcome to Stat 349!

 • Due before class starts

-• Will become inaccessible at 10am on Wednesdays
+• Will become inaccessible at 10am on Mondays (in normal weeks)

 • Open-book, open-note